How to choose the best MicroSD cards for your smartphone or tablet

 Application Performance Class

-The SD Association also recently unveiled a new standard, called App Performance Class, which is designed to highlight MicroSD cards that are suitable for use in smartphones and tablets.
+The SD Association launched a new standard last year, called App Performance Class, which is designed to highlight MicroSD cards that are suitable for use in smartphones and tablets.
 The A1 rating means that the card can manage random read input-output access per second (IOPS) of 1,500 and write IOPS of 500.
 This is ideal for quickly opening apps and processing tasks.
 These new A1 cards are worth looking out for if you intend to format your card as internal storage in an Android device, something Google calls “Adoptable Storage.”

 How to choose a MicroSD card